What Does the Quran Say About Prayer?

 Does the Quran specify how many times a day Muslims must pray?

-What is the difference between salah and du'a in the Quran?
+What is the significance of Al-Fatiha as a prayer in the Quran?

-What does the Quran say about the sincerity required in prayer?
+What does the Quran say about the purpose of du'a (supplication)?

 0 Community answers